 A 5G spotlight – is it too early to invest?

-In a recent blog, we explored how an independently managed 5G network can help you eliminate many of the bottlenecks associated with traditional fixed and wireless networks.
-But is 5G a good business opportunity and is now really the right time to invest in 5G technologies?
+In a recent blog, we explored how an independently managed private 5G network can help you eliminate many of the bottlenecks associated with traditional fixed and wireless networks.
+But is now really the right time to invest in 5G technologies?

-From a business perspective, investing in a fast and resilient 5G telecom network has never made more sense.
+From a business perspective, investing in a fast and resilient telecom network has never made more sense.
 Between 1997 and 2016 the prices of telecom services fell by 95 percent, enabling more businesses to connect and innovate in areas previously considered financially or technologically unviable.
 A reliable 5G network helps to open up more opportunities and can make for wise business investment.

 For example, just look at the rapid consumer shift towards on-demand multimedia apps – technology which only a decade ago made little business sense due to data costs and the absence of a fast, widely accessible mobile network.

 But how can 5G build on the foundation laid by 4G, and what does it mean for business innovation?

 A lot has been said about 5G that could rightly be considered overhype.
 Yes, it’s faster, and its low 1ms latency is exceptional, but on the consumer side, it’s very unlikely that the average mobile user will benefit from these improvements.

 For streaming music and video, 4G already does a good enough job.
 But for businesses, 5G represents a valuable opportunity to deliver SLAs they couldn’t realistically meet with 4G, and facilitate Industry 4.0 technologies and innovation.

 From manufacturing and agriculture to healthcare and public services – the Internet of Things (IoT) and connected data analytics platforms are transforming operations and driving innovation across nearly every industry.